Dynatrace/Dynatrace-AppMon-Puppet-DEPRECATED/environment/README.md

     }
   ```

-### Installation
+###Installation

-From the `./environment/Server` location execute following commands in that order:
+From the `./environment/server_vm` location execute following commands in that order:

 You should modify above properties if necessary.